estruby/estruby.github.io/README.md

 ## If you're reading this

-Then I broke something when updating the web site.
-Please let me know and I'll fix it!
+Then I broke something when updating the web site, or it's in the process of deploying.
+Please let me know!